alexninogh/alessandro.renzi/README.md

 ---

+> [!NOTE]
-All information in this repository are under the following [LICENSE](./LICENSE).
+> All information in this repository are under the following [LICENSE](./LICENSE).

+> [!WARNING]
+> At the time of starting this personal site project, 29/03/2025, most of the pages and informations are under contruction.

+> [!TIP]
+> Useful [Markdown Guide](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax/) for GitHub Markdown features.